 They like to enjoy every moment of life and treat everyone with lots of respect.

-February 7th, 16th and 25th – They are blessed with the energy of the Moon.
+February 7th, 16th and 25th – They are blessed with the energy of the Moon and Saturn.

-They spend most of their time selecting the suitable profession for life.
+They spend most of their time selecting a suitable profession for life.

 They like to travel overseas for business purposes and travel exposures.